Characters Introduced in Backstroke of the West

 - Evil Is Bigger: Speaker D said he was big.

-- Gaia's Vengeance: One possible interpretation of D's claims that Reach the Man was killed by "his land".
-Presumably, this is due to him creating life.
+- One possible interpretation of D's claims that Reach the Man was killed by "his land", presumably due to him creating life.

 - The Insomniac: He apparently had to be killed by his land before he could go to bed.
 Could also be an example of The Sleepless.